Herbert and Katherine Jacobs First House: Construction

 Wright made some changes to the design during construction, reducing the height of the roof above the bathroom and adjusting the window designs.
 At one point, Wright asked Grove to lengthen one of the eaves; when Grove complained about cost increases, Wright directed the contractor to reduce the height of the brick wall under it.
 In addition, Wright's original design did not adequately support the dining alcove's window, forcing Jacobs and some Taliesin apprentices to add brick piers for reinforcement.
-Herb also recalled that the middle layers of the wooden "sandwich walls" kept falling down.
+Herb also recalled that the middle layers of the wooden sandwich walls kept falling down.

 By August 1937, the concrete pad above the heating system had been built, and workers were constructing the masonry walls.
-According to Herb, passersby often came to look at the house during construction and that most of his visitors were friendly.
+According to Herb, passersby often came to look at the house during construction, and most visitors were friendly.
 One such visitor was the architect Walter Gropius, who at the time was a lecturer at the University of Wisconsin–Madison; Wright reportedly refused to give Gropius a tour because a local architect had invited Gropius to the house without Wright's permission.
 The Jacobses themselves went to Pennsylvania in August 1937 to see Fallingwater, whose owner Edgar J. Kaufmann invited them to tour that house and later gifted the Jacobses bronze lamp pedestals.
 Herb wrote that their visit to Fallingwater had solidified their opinion "that we had been fortunate to pick Wright as architect".
 The Jacobses and Wright remained friends for decades after the house was completed.